I tried running NVIDIA VSS 3.2.0 GA on DGX Spark

 - GitHub: services/agent/docker/Dockerfile (the Dockerfile built in this article)

-- HuggingFace: NVIDIA-Nemotron-Nano-9B-v2 (source of the tool parser)
+- HuggingFace: NVIDIA-Nemotron-Nano-9B-v2 (host of the tool parser)

 - build.nvidia.com: VSS Blueprint card

-- First article: Trying VSS 3.0.0 EA on DGX Spark
+- First article: Trying out VSS 3.0.0 EA on DGX Spark